mborne/debug-gml-pcrs/README_en.md

 * `<gml:coordinates>` offers (too) many options ("decimal", "cs", "ts") to make a validation possible using a XSD schema and for a reading tool to be tolerant with spaces and line breaks (cf. [gml32_coordinates](https://www-datypic-com.translate.goog/sc/niem21/e-gml32_coordinates.html) ) => **to be considered, a specific check in [IGNF/validator](https://github.com/IGNF/validator)?**

 * `<gml:posList>` brings fewer options than `<gml:coordinates>` (but one less useless option = one less risk of hitting a bug while reading with a tool)
-* ogr2ogr/GMLAS could however fail more cleanly while reading => **create an issue in https://github.com/OSGeo/gdal/tree/master/ogr/ogrsf_frmts/gmlas )?**
+* ogr2ogr/GMLAS could however fail more cleanly while reading => [an issue 5494 has been added to OSGeo/gdal](https://github.com/OSGeo/gdal/issues/5494) project.